nostrize/extension/README.md

   * Earn payments for your pull requests that address and resolve issues.
 * And more features are coming...

+## Telegram Web (web.telegram.org)

+The latest integration of Nostrize.
+Add your npub to your bio and you're ready to go!

+If you're a telegram user, please join our group: https://t.me/+3ZIAq1yCcyJlMWUy

 # How to install

 * You can only install the development version right now